hitchyjs/plugin-static/README.md

 ];
 ```

-On using a configuration like this requesting pathname **/files/some/file.ext** will respond with content of file **<project-folder>/static/files/some/file.ext**.
+On using a configuration like this, requesting pathname **/files/some/file.ext** will respond with content of file **<project-folder>/static/files/some/file.ext**.
 The plugin supports several common sorts of files delivering any unknown type of file with announced content type **application/octet-stream**.

 The last example is including additionally supported configuration parameters: